MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 1. Go to **Data** > **Data sources**.

-1. Select the Azure Data Lake CDM data source and then select **Revert to ADLS**.
+1. Select the Azure Data Lake CDM data source and then select **Revert to CDM tables**.

 1. Confirm that you want to revert.
 The **Data sources** page opens showing the new data source in **Refreshing** status.